Ruben-Edard/MySQL-Data-Cleaning/Power BI/README.md

 Product managers can understand category performance trends
 Financial analysts can track profitability metrics
 Executive teams can make informed decisions about resource allocation and market focus

+# Conclusion

+This analysis provides stakeholders with actionable insights for business optimization.
+The dashboard effectively tracks performance across products, regions, and time periods.
+Key findings show the importance of regional market focus and product type performance monitoring.
+The 39.15% gross profit margin suggests room for optimization through targeted improvements in underperforming segments.